Skarborn/ProgrammierProject1/README.md

 # Programming Task via Matlab creating a modified Map
-As part of the university lecture "Applied Programming" (dt.: "Angewandtes Programmieren") from the studies of audiology in the Jade-Hochschule Oldenburg, it was the task to create a program basing upon the given "Map.m" and a table of measured network reception data "celldata.mat" to draw a heatmap of Oldenburg where also the positions of the radio masts are given.
+The program is the result of the task to create a script basing upon the given "Map.m" and a table of measured network reception data "celldata.mat" which draws a heatmap of Oldenburg and also shows the positions of the radio masts.
 It was free to include whatever fits, so some features were added.
 Besides the distance to the nearest radio mast, the table consists of information to which network provider the mast belongs and what sort of